l-longo/social_media_alert_meme_stocks/README.md

 <br><br>

-**Training of the model**:
+**Training/Test of the model**:
 As explained in Section 5.2 of the paper, the alert system is trained on data up to 2022m5.
 The script *train.py* reproduces the training exercise with a grid-search algorithm.

-<br><br>

-**Model's testing**:
 The script *test.py* reproduces the out-of-sample evaluation of the trained model.